 'The people that are most likely to be hurt by this are the people who have an estate between $1.3 million and $7 million,' said Lee Faris, of United for a Fair Economy, which wants to extend the estate tax."

-Read the full article in The Wealth Bulletin (London).
+Read the full article by Ian Swanson in The Hill.

 December 17, 2009

 “Congress should act immediately to extend the estate tax at its 2009 levels.
 If Congress doesn’t act – and act soon – the estate tax will disappear completely in 2010, costing the federal government critical revenue at a time it desperately needs it.
 Extending the 2009 levels for a year would also give Congress time to develop a fair, permanent solution next year.

 I happen to support the estate tax.
 Not only do we need the revenue, I think Warren Buffett gets it right when he argues that a meaningful estate tax puts a check on dynastic wealth, promoting the value of meritocracy in the process.”